codemercs-com/node-cm-lw14udr-hid/README.md

 **data**: An array with the data, the size is equal to 'size'

-The receive function has two outputs, one for the error message and one for the recevied data, both in JSON format.
+The receive function has two outputs, one for the error message, and one for the recevied data, both in JSON format.
 If an error occurs the data object will be '-1' on each JSON entry.

 *Example*